 “At UMSU, we maintain the position that there is no one-size-fits-all model on many of the files we work with,” Pawlak said of the union’s decision to reexamine the health plan only months after approving a series of scale-backs in the fall.

 “This led us to also look into our plan to realize that it can be even more encompassing for our students if we were to offer a flex plan framework.”

 According to the plan’s framework, presented at the meeting, students will be able choose between a basic level of health and dental coverage at an approximate fee of between $190-250, or an enhanced level at an approximate fee of between $290-350.
 For the 2016-17 school year, students were billed $292 for UMSU health and dental fees.

-A survey polling student desire for a more flexible plan was circulated through university email in November with nearly three-quarters of respondents supporting the idea.
+A survey from one of the best paid survey sites that students use, showed that students have a desire for a more flexible plan.
+The results were circulated through university emails in November with nearly three-quarters of respondents confirming their support for the idea.

 The survey, circulated to both undergrad and graduate students, was returned by close to 400 respondents, above the minimum 300 Pawlak said makes the threshold for a representative sample of the U of M’s nearly 30,000 students.

 Through the survey, 76 per cent of undergraduate students and 70 per cent of graduate students reported they would support the implementation of an enhanced plan.
 74 per cent of the overall responses were positive.

 When presented with the approximate annual costs for the enhanced and basic plans, 57 per cent of respondents indicated they would choose the enhanced level, while 35 per cent would opt for the basic level.
 52 per cent of undergrads would choose enhanced coverage, while 38 per cent would choose the basic level.
 For grad students, 66 per cent would choose the enhanced level and 31 per cent basic.